Headline

 First select the "Headline" module.

-Title – You can enter any text into the "Title" field and declare it as a first to sixth rank heading using the drop-down menu.
+Title – You can enter any text in the “Title” field and use the drop-down menu to assign it a heading rank from first to sixth.

 ID – An ID is displayed below the "Title" field (see image: #anchor_1_1).
 This ID is automatically generated by the module and can be used for HTML anchor links.